selcukari/FinansApi/README.md

 # FinansApi
 FinansApi

-EntityFreamwork and Dapper were used
+EntityFreamwork, Dapper, MemCacheService and RedisCache were used

 financials- all financial data returns - EntityFreamwork